 The Deinstallation tool command uses the information you provide and the information gathered from the software home to create a parameter file.
-Alternatively, you can use a parameter file generated previously by the deinstall command using the -checkonly flag and -o flag.
-You can also edit a response file template to create a parameter file.
+Alternatively, you can use a parameter file generated previously by the deinstall command using

 The Deinstallation tool command stops Oracle software, and removes Oracle software and configuration files on the operating system for a specific Oracle home.
 If you run the Deinstallation tool to remove an Oracle Grid Infrastructure for a cluster installation, then the tool prompts you to run the rootcrs.pl script as root.